gromacs/gromacs/docs/release-notes/2020/major/features.rst

    Also, please use the syntax :issue:`number` to reference issues on redmine, without the a space between the colon and number!

+Density-guided simulations
+""""""""""""""""""""""""""

+Users can now apply additional forces from three dimensional reference densities.
+These forces can be used to "fit" atoms into the densities by increasing the similarity of a simulated density to the reference density.

+Multiple protocols are available for how to calculate simulated densities as well as how the similarity between a reference and a simulated density is evaluated.